shirkdog/pulledpork/README.md

     -h path to the sid_changelog if you want to keep one?

-    -H Send a SIGHUP to the pids listed in the config file
+    -H Send signal_name to the pids listed in the config file (SIGHUP or SIGUSR2)

     -I Specify a base ruleset( -I security,connectivity,or balanced, see README.RULESET)